MicrosoftDocs/VBA-Docs/access/Concepts/Error-Codes/macro-actions-and-methods-of-the-docmd-object.md

 ### TransferText and TransferSpreadsheet actions

-In Access, you can't use a SQL statement to specify data to export when you're using the TransferText action or the TransferSpreadsheet action.
+In Access, you can't use a SQL statement to specify data to export when you are using the TransferText action or the TransferSpreadsheet action.
 Instead of using a SQL statement, you must first create a query and then specify the name of the query in the Table Name argument.

 ### Comparisons involving Null values